ChrisGrant/FirstSquadron/blog/blog.md

 If a missle collides with anything, we want to remove it, regardless of what it was.
 We do this last as if it colldies with a plane, we want to check that above.

-###Keeping the hero inside the visible screen area

-We want the hero to stay inside of the visible screen area at all times.
-Otherwise the user could lose the fighter and not know where it currently is in the scene.
-When we are setting up the scene we add a clear `SKSpriteNode` called `heroBox` with a size slightly smaller than the visible screen area.
-When setting the box's `physicsBody`, we use the `SKPhysicsBody bodyWithEdgeLoopFromRect`.
-This creates a rectangular loop which will mean the hero can not move outside of that area.
-To ensure this **only** effects the hero fighter and nothing else in the physics world, we set the physicsBody's `contactTestBitMask` to `heroFighterCategory`.
-We also must set the `contactTestBitMask` on the hero figher to `heroBoundingBoxCategory` too to ensure that they collide.

 ##Hints and Tips

 -	**Keep it simple**